01 of 06

 When you have reversed the letters, you are ready to print the outlines onto cardstock or patterned paper.
 First, however, it's best to do a test print on plain paper to ensure everything looks good before printing on your specialty papers.
 You can even cut out the test letters and play with the layout on your page.

 Also, be sure to load your printer tray so you're printing on the backside of the paper.
-Write something like an "X" on your test paper before printing to find out which side your printer is actually printing on.
+Write something such as an "X" on your test paper before printing to find out which side your printer is actually printing on.